Eltham (Vic.)

 Eltham demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 40.2% among residents aged 15+ exceeding the Australian average of 30.4% and the SA4 region rate of 32.8%.
+The area's educational profile is notable regionally, with university qualification rates of 40.2% among residents aged 15+, exceeding the Australian average of 30.4% and the SA4 region's rate of 32.8%.
 Bachelor degrees are most prevalent at 25.0%, followed by postgraduate qualifications (10.1%) and graduate diplomas (5.1%).
-Trade and technical skills are prominent, with 29.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (17.2%).
+Vocational credentials are also prominent, with 29.1% of residents aged 15+ holding such qualifications – advanced diplomas constitute 11.9% while certificates account for 17.2%.

-Educational participation is high, with 29.6% of residents currently enrolled in formal education, including 9.5% in primary, 9.3% in secondary, and 5.1% in tertiary education.
+Educational participation is high, with 29.6% of residents currently enrolled in formal education.
+This includes 9.5% in primary education, 9.3% in secondary education, and 5.1% pursuing tertiary education.

 Frequently Asked Questions - Education